Maximally Frobenius-destabilized vector bundles over smooth algebraic curves: Introduction

-Here, the norm $\|\cdot\|$ on $A_1(X)$ is fixed with respect to a chosen basis.
-The improved inequalities \eqref{eq-improved-ineq} together with the above ample criterion show that semistable vector bundles with degree greater than $r(r-1)(g-1)/p$ over nonrational curves are ample (Cor.~\ref{cor-deg-criterion}).
+The improved inequalities \eqref{eq-improved-ineq} together with the above ample criterion show that semistable vector bundles with degree greater than $r(r-1)(g-1)/p$ over nonrational curves are ample.
+On the other hand, maximally Frobenius-destabilized vector bundles with degree less than $r(r-1)(g-1)/p$ are \emph{not} ample (Cor.~\ref{cor-deg-criterion}).
+We use this last observation to construct certain non-ample semistable vector bundles of positive degree.

-Maximally Frobenius-destabilized vector bundles can be used to construct non-ample semistable vector bundles of positive degree.
-This construction shows that the degree bound $r(r-1)(g-1)/p$ is sharp for a large collection of $p$, $g$, and $r$ (cf.~Cor.~\ref{cor-non-ample-exist}).
-When $g\ge 2$ and $p$ does not divide $g-1$, our understanding of degree and rank of ample vector bundles can be illustrated by the following graph (drawn with $p=g=3$):

-where ``$\circ$" denotes that all semistable vector bundles of such degree and rank over all genus-$g$ curves are ample, and ``$\bullet$" denotes that there exists a semistable vector bundle of such degree and rank over some genus-$g$ curve that is not ample.
-When $r$ is a multiple of $p$, the existence of these bundles follows directly from \cite{Jos}; our work serves primarily for the understanding of these bundles with rank less than $p$.

-\textit{Reading guide.} \S3 for the characteristic-3 case is logically independent of \S4 for application to ample vector bundles.
-The reader interested only in applications is also advised to skim through \S2.

-\textit{Acknowledgements.} The author thanks his supervisor A.~J.~de Jong for all his kind advice and mathematical insight.
-Without him this paper would not have been possible.
+\textit{Acknowledgements.} First and foremost, the author thanks A.~J.~de Jong for supervising this project and for many helpful conversations.
+He is also grateful to A.~Langer and H.~Brenner for suggesting many additional references, and to the anonymous referee for pointing out an error in an earlier version of this paper.